corgigo/corgigo.github.io/content/posts/best-powerpoint-to-video-converters.md

 When it comes to presentations, marketing, education, and other purposes, videos are often considered more engaging and preferred over PPTs.
 If you're looking to convert your Powerpoint to MP4 format, finding the right tool for the job is important.

-While there are many PPT to video converters available in the market, simply converting a PPT into a video may not be enough to make it attractive.
+While there are many PowerPoint to video converter available in the market, simply converting PPT to videos may not be enough to make it attractive.
 Therefore, tools that can add explainer video scripts and spokesperson to your PPT videos are worth exploring.

 To help you select the best PowerPoint to video converter for your needs, we have compiled a list of the top five tools and their pros, cons, and pricing.
 This will make it easier for you to make an informed decision.
 So, let's dive into the discussion.